 Chapter Leadership Workshop – FOR CHAPTER OFFICERS ONLY

 Network and share best practices.
 This workshop provides a detailed introduction to the Material Advantage Student Program for chapter officers.
 Registration is required for this workshop as well as MS&T conference registration.
 This workshop is for Material Advantage Chapter Officers only.
 Register today for the Chapter Leadership Workshop.
 Contact ASM Student Relations for more information.

 Undergraduate Student Speaking Contest Semi-Finals, Finals

-MS&T hosts the national semifinal and final rounds of the Material Advantage Undergraduate Student Speaking Contest, organized by the Ceramic Educational Council.
+MS&T hosts the national semifinal and final rounds of the Material Advantage Undergraduate Student Speaking Contest.
 Each Material Advantage Chapter is encouraged to hold local contests on campus prior to MS&T. Local contest winners will advance to the semifinal/final rounds.
 The presentation subject must be technical but can relate to any aspect of materials science and engineering.
 Participants receive a travel grant awarded at the end of the semifinal/final rounds.
 Winners of the finals receive cash prizes.
 For contest rules, contact Tricia Freshour.

 Undergraduate Student Poster Contest